Thank you for stopping by the Alakkawa Kennels website - the home of the rare and precious gems called the Alaskan Klee Kai.

 Denver was born at Mile High Klee Kai in Denver, Colorado on November 5, the same birthdate as one of the breeder at Alakkawa Kennels.
 Mile High Klee Kai is no longer breeding the AKK.
 Denver is a B/W standard, double brown eyed AKK (16 3/4" tall and he weighs 18 lbs.).
 Denver's grandfather is Alakkawa's Chance (pictured below).
 Denver's dad, Max came from Alakkawa Kennels.
 Alakkawa Kennels started out Mile High Klee Kai as AKK breeders.

 Denver was put through Basic Obedience training with Valentino and passed with flying colors.
-Denver is not as shy as Valentino and loves to go for car rides.
+Denver is not as shy as Valentino and loves to go for car rides, eat ice-cream, and hike, hike, hike.

 Denver loves to talk and is louder than the other AKK at T.A.G.
 He loves to play and chase the breeder's neighbor's dog while running up and down the fence line.
 Denver is an active boy and the breeder's need to constantly keep an eye on him because he is so curious and full of a zest for running.
 Denver will (most times) bark at people and other dogs and yet afterwards he just wants to sniff of the person.